Prevention of money laundering

 • Gaming machines in arcades and restaurants

-• Competitions where participation requires the sending of text messages or similar
+• Raffles where participation requires the sending of text messages or similar

 • Gambling in accordance with sections 9 to 15 of the executive order on public amusements